MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ## Manage tags for your organization

 As an admin, you can control how tags are used across your organization in the Microsoft Teams admin center.
-Note that you can’t use PowerShell to manage tags.
+You can’t use PowerShell to manage tags.

 :::image type="content" source="media/manage-tags-admin-settings-shifts.png" alt-text="Screenshot of tagging settings in the Microsoft Teams admin center.":::